Robust Implementation of Foreground Extraction and Vessel Segmentation for X-ray Coronary Angiography Image Sequence: Introduction

 \subsection{Related Works and Methods}

-Methods of vessel extraction can be divided into three categories: vessel segmentation by features of a single image, digital subtraction angiography(DSA) by differentiated vessel masks, and vessel layer separation by continuous angiography image sequence.
+Methods of vessel extraction can be divided into three categories: vessel segmentation for a single image, digital subtraction angiography (DSA) for two different images, and vessel layer separation for continuous angiography image sequence.